REGAIN: Roadmap for Evaluating Goals in Advanced Illness Navigation (2020-2021)

 Launched in 2017, REGAIN is a collaboration between Duke Health (including the School of Medicine and the School of Nursing) and Duke University.
 The overarching aim of REGAIN is to implement a roadmap for goals of care conversations for Duke Health patients who have serious illnesses.
 Led by the Duke Center for Palliative Care and supported by the health system and academic partners, REGAIN will be Duke Health’s strategy for ensuring that all patients have access to open, accurate and empathetic communication about their goals for care.

-The project team will wrestle with a series of conceptual and strategic questions that will guide Duke Health’s efforts to improve communication for all patients, such as:
+This project team wrestled with a series of conceptual and strategic questionsmeant to guide Duke Health’s efforts to improve communication for all patients, such as:

 - What does good communication look like?